 Developing technology without undermining the human experience

-In some readers thoughts may have emerged which doubt whether it is even possible to significantly decrease both freedom of research and entrepreneurial freedom.
-Considering the great importance these freedoms have in our current economic-political system, such doubts are understandable.
+The impression that a significant decrease of research and entrepreneurial freedom is an impossibility is understandable in light of the great importance these freedoms have in our current economic-political system.
 But the moral necessity and the societal advantages of e.g., separation of church and state, the abolishment of slavery, or the introduction of women's voting rights were also fundamental reformations which only came about by questioning established "truths".

-Through choice we gain dignity and through dignity we can gain the power to face this challenge.
+Through choice we gain dignity and through dignity we gain the power to face this challenge.

 Sources: Swiss daily <Neue Züricher Zeitung> (September 25th, 2013) and Wikipedia